hamperlgroup/mmmea/README.md

 •	If ROI segmentation is done via Stardist, Stardist also needs to be added to the list of update sites.

-•	If ROI segmentation is done via Stardist, a Stardist model is needed.
+•	If ROI segmentation is done via Stardist, a Stardist model is needed. mESCs models are available in the "stardist_models" folder.

 •	To measure colocalization, the macro uses the EZcolocalization plugin.
 The plugin can be downloaded from https://github.com/DrHanLim/EzColocalization and moved to the plugin folder of Fiji.